tarasiuk-michal/budgetsync/README.md

-# BudgetSync
+# budgetsync

-BudgetSync is a lightweight tool designed to help individuals and organizations manage their financial budgets effectively.
+budgetsync is a lightweight tool designed to help individuals and organizations manage their financial budgets effectively.
 This application allows you to track income, expenses, and generate meaningful insights to better visualize and plan your finances.
 ---